 In young Malamutes, you can sometimes identify a wooly coat by how it sheds.
-It may come as a surprise but wooly Malamutes can appear to shed less than non-wooly Malamutes.
+It may come as a surprise, but wooly Malamutes can appear to shed less than non-wooly Malamutes.

-If you notice that they drop fewer hairs around the home, or that they need more maintenance to look well-groomed, you could have a wooly Malamute on your hands.
+If you notice that they drop fewer hairs around the home or that they need more maintenance to look well-groomed, you could have a wooly Malamute on your hands.

 Alaskan Malamutes are a breed that is known to require a lot of grooming to keep their coats in good condition.
 Their thick double coats and twice-yearly coat blowing mean they shed a lot and can quickly look unkempt.

-Wooly Malamutes require even more grooming to keep their coats looking luxurious, and to maintain their physical health.
+Wooly Malamutes require even more grooming to keep their coats looking luxurious and to maintain their physical health.

 Daily brushing will help you to identify any matting that is beginning to form so you can get rid of them early on.
-Once fur becomes matted, you will likely have to carefully trim it out of the coat but the smaller the area, the easier this will be to do.
+Once fur becomes matted, you will likely have to carefully trim it out of the coat, but the smaller the area, the easier this will be to do.

 When it comes to bath time, take extra caution to make sure your wooly Malamute is dry to the skin.
-A wooly coat can easily trap moisture against the skin which may cause irritation and lead to a hot spot forming, particularly if there is unwashed shampoo trapped too.
+A wooly coat can easily trap moisture against the skin, which may cause irritation and lead to a hot spot forming, particularly if there is unwashed shampoo trapped too.

-Some owners of wooly Malamutes may choose to regularly trim their Malamute’s coats to help better maintain them.
+Some owners of wooly Malamutes may choose to regularly trim their Malamute coats to help better maintain them.
 It is very common for long hair on the bottom of their feet to get trimmed as this is a very common area for matting to occur and is not an essential coat area.